Faculty Biography | Cynthia Gerstl-Pepin

 309 Waterman Building

 Cynthia Gerstl-Pepin is a scholar who explores the social justice implications concerning how poverty and other forms of discrimination are enmeshed with inequitable education outcomes.
 She is particularly interested in exploring disconnects between academic research and meaningful policy solutions.
-Dr. Gerstl-Pepin served as a Fulbright Scholar Beijing Normal University in China in 2010.
-Based on her work in China, she is co-editing a book (with Li Qi) entitled Survival of the fittest: The shifting contours of higher education in China and the US.
-She is the co-author (with Catherine Marshall) of the book Reframing Educational Politics for Social Justice, the co-editor (with Judith Aiken) of the book Social Justice Leadership for a Global World.
+Dr. Gerstl-Pepin served as a Fulbright Scholar at Beijing Normal University in China in 2010.
+Based on her work in China, she co-edited a book (with Li Qi) entitled Survival of the Fittest: The Shifting Contours of Higher Education in China and the US.
+She is the co-author (with Catherine Marshall) of the book Reframing Educational Politics for Social Justice and the co-editor (with Judith Aiken) of the book Social Justice Leadership for a Global World.
 She has been published in such journals as Educational Policy, Teachers College Record, Journal of School Leadership, the International Journal of Qualitative Studies in Education, Qualitative Research, and the Review of Higher Education.

 Areas of Expertise: